wailyn2024/Computational-Thinking-8/README.md

 # Computational-Thinking-8
-Repository and Codespace required for Computational Thinking 8
+Repository and required for Computational Thinking 8

 ## Setting Up This Repository for Yourself: